-New York City commercial real estate is a lucrative business and one of the most sought-after investment destinations for companies all across the globe.
-Owning trophy commercial assets in the city is a long-term, highly profitable investment, so it’s no wonder that competition in this industry is fierce.
-Several big names have managed to add iconic and innovative properties to their portfolios over the decades, and they continue to be active on the scene today.
+New York City commercial real estate is a lucrative business and a sought-after investment destination for companies across the globe.
+Owning trophy commercial assets in the city is a long-term, highly profitable investment.
+So it’s no wonder that competition in this industry is fierce.
+Several big names have managed to add iconic and innovative properties to their portfolios, and they continue to be active.
 To get an idea of who owns the Manhattan commercial real estate market, we’ve compiled a round-up of the biggest commercial landlords in the city.
 Find out highlights about these companies below, in no particular order.

 1. SL Green

 SL Green is the largest owner of New York City office space.
 The company, founded in 1997 by Stephen L. Green, holds interests in 77 buildings and 35.3 million square feet as of July 2021.
 The portfolio includes ownership interests in 27.1 million square feet of Manhattan commercial real estate buildings and 7.4 million square feet securing debt and preferred equity investments.
 Among the buildings owned by SL Green are One Vanderbilt, the Graybar Building, Worldwide Plaza, the Pershing Square Building, One Astor Plaza, The News Building, and 245 Park Avenue.